Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues have some ambiguity.
-The 'habitat' clue could apply to other large mammals vaguely.
-The 'stripes' clue is more clearly misleading, but still related to animals in the same environment.
+The misinformed clues are related to elephants in general (symbolism of wisdom, strength) but are vague enough to apply to any of the choices, creating productive confusion.

 ✅ Strengths:
 - Attempt to create ambiguity